vuejs/vuex/docs/guide/mutations.md

 }
 ```

-## Mutations Follow Vue's Reactivity Rules

-Since a Vuex store's state is made reactive by Vue, when we mutate the state, Vue components observing the state will update automatically.
-This also means Vuex mutations are subject to the same reactivity caveats when working with plain Vue:

-1. Prefer initializing your store's initial state with all desired fields upfront.

-2. When adding new properties to an Object, you should either:

-  - Use `Vue.set(obj, 'newProp', 123)`, or

-  - Replace that Object with a fresh one.
-For example, using the [object spread syntax](https://github.com/tc39/proposal-object-rest-spread) we can write it like this:

-    ```js
-    state.obj = { ...state.obj, newProp: 123 }
-    ```

 ## Using Constants for Mutation Types

 It is a commonly seen pattern to use constants for mutation types in various Flux implementations.
 This allows the code to take advantage of tooling like linters, and putting all constants in a single file allows your collaborators to get an at-a-glance view of what mutations are possible in the entire application: